We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some alternative meal kit delivery companies include:

-- Daily Harvest: They provide smoothies, soups, and bowls.
+- Daily Harvest: Provides smoothies, soups, and bowls.
 Learn more about Daily Harvest here.

-- Gobble: They offer meal kits that take no longer than 15 minutes to prepare and use only one pan.
+- Gobble: Offers meal kits that take no longer than 15 minutes to prepare and use only one pan.

-- Hungryroot: They sell plant-based meals that take about 10 minutes to prepare.
+- Hungryroot: Sells plant-based meals that take about 10 minutes to prepare.

-- Purple Carrot: They only offer vegetarian meal kits.
+- Purple Carrot: Offers vegetarian meal kits only.
 Learn more about Purple Carrot here.

-- Yumble: They cater to children.
+- Yumble: Caters to children.
 Learn about the best meal delivery kits for children here.

-By eliminating the need for shopping and providing easy-to-follow and time-limited recipes, meal kits help reduce some of the barriers to cooking healthy meals at home or ordering high calorie takeout options.
+By eliminating the need for shopping and providing easy-to-follow and time-limited recipes, meal kits may help reduce some of the barriers to cooking healthy meals at home or ordering high calorie takeout options.